Last Updated on December 18, 2025

 Track Loaders for Earthmoving Tasks

-Many earthmoving professionals prefer CTLs because of their increased traction, power, and stability compared to skid steers.
+Many earthmoving professionals prefer CTLs because of their increased traction, power and stability on hills or soft, uneven ground compared to skid steers.
 Their enhanced lifting capacity and horsepower allow them to deliver better results for jobs that require handling heavier loads and attachments.
 The lower ground pressure and tracked design are better suited for projects on softer ground.

 One challenge of using a CTL is the relative lack of maneuverability compared to a skid steer, which can be a disadvantage when working in tight spaces.
 While the tracks offer more traction, especially when working in mud or snow, they require maintenance to keep them in peak operating condition.